Everest camp 24.jpg

 • For Everest, we run 1:1 Sherpa guiding for climbers, plus expedition leadership and support staff scaled to team size and conditions.

-• Yes, it can be arranged depending on logistics.
-Email us and we’ll advise what’s realistic for your program.
+• Yes, we can set that up depending on the condition.
+Email us and we’ll advise a realistic for your program.

 • We allow 60kg personal weight for the expedition.